hylang/hy/docs/language/core.rst

 Usage: ``(cycle coll)``

-Return an infinite iterator of the members of coll.
+Returns an infinite iterator of the members of coll.

 .. code-block:: clj